gaurav151411/GetSomePopcorn/README.md

-GetSomePopcorn| React, JavaScript, HTML , CSS October 2022
+GetSomePopcorn| React, JavaScript, HTML , CSS

 • Developed a Movie App that allows users to search for new and upcoming movies from around the world.